The quintessential Seventies singer-songwriter.

 Jackson Browne has been both an introspective, cerebral songwriter and a politically attuned voice of conscience.

 Though he was born on a German army base, Browne has lived in Southern California virtually all his life.
-He was only 23 when he released the auspicious debut album, Jackson Browne (Saturate Before Using).
-Yet he’d been making waves as a songwriter for seven years.
-As an Orange County high-schooler, he fell in with a folksinging clique that included Tim Buckley, Steve Noonan and Greg Copeland.
+He was only 23 when he released the auspicious debut album, Jackson Browne (later Saturate Before Using).
+Yet he had been making waves as a songwriter for seven years.
+As an Orange County high-schooler, he fell in with a folk singing clique that included Tim Buckley, Steve Noonan and Greg Copeland.
 In 1967 he ventured to New York, brushing against Andy Warhol’s scene and befriending Leonard Cohen and Lou Reed.
-A publishing deal with Elektra Records led to demo recordings of 30 original songs.
+A publishing deal with Elektra Records led to demo recordings of thirty original songs.
 During this period, other performers discovered his material.
 Browne seemed far wiser than his years on such early gems as “These Days” and “Shadow Dream Song,” which were recorded by Tom Rush, Nico, Gregg Allman and others.

 Browne followed it with the brilliantly conceived Running On Empty (1977), an audio-verite tour documentary drawn from concert performances and various settings on the road.
 His fine-tuned band included guitarist David Lindley—Browne’s chief accompanist since For Everyman—whose parts perfectly suited Browne’s songs.
-Their high-spirited performances of “Running on Empty” (#11) and the soulful oldie “Stay” (#20) made a multiplatinum phenomenon of Running On Empty.
-It reached #3, stayed on the charts for over a year, and sold more than 7 million copies.
+Their high-spirited performances of “Running on Empty” (Number Eleven) and the soulful oldie “Stay” (Number Twenty) made a multiplatinum phenomenon of Running On Empty.
+It reached Number Three, stayed on the charts for over a year, and sold more than 7 million copies.
 Moreover, the album further moved Browne from a folkish orientation to harder-rocking fare.

 Browne’s activist streak emerged in the late Seventies.
 In October 1979, he and Bonnie Raitt organized a series of star-studded benefit concerts for MUSE (Musicians United for Safe Energy).
 A triple live album from those shows, No Nukes/The MUSE Concerts for a Non-Nuclear Future, included Browne’s performance of “Before the Deluge.”
-His next album, Hold Out (1980), was Browne’s first to reach #1, and it gave him two hit singles: “Boulevard” (#19) and “That Girl Could Sing” (#22).
-The biggest hit of Browne’s career came in 1982 when “Somebody’s Baby,” from Fast Times at Ridgemont High, reached #7.
+His next album, Hold Out (1980), was Browne’s first to reach Number One, and it gave him two hit singles: “Boulevard” (Number Nineteen) and “That Girl Could Sing” (Number Twenty-Two).
+The biggest hit of Browne’s career came in 1982 when “Somebody’s Baby,” from Fast Times at Ridgemont High, reached Number Seven.

-The 25th anniversary of Browne’s debut album, Saturate Before Using, was marked by his first compilation, The Next Voice You Hear: The Best of Jackson Browne (1997).
+The twenty-fifth anniversary of Browne’s debut album, Saturate Before Using, was marked by his first compilation, The Next Voice You Hear: The Best of Jackson Browne (1997).
 Browne undertook a series of solo acoustic tours in the new millennium.
 On The Naked Ride Home (2002), he tied the various strands of his songwriting—from the mystical language of the heart to matters of social and political concern—into a coherent whole.